 \subsubsection{Workload Metrics}

-For simplicity we report Raw TLX values \cite{hart2006nasa}.
-We found a significant main effect of \emph{gain condition}s on mental demand (F(1,9)=6.40, p=0.032), physical demand (F(1,9)=21.69, p=0.001), and effort (F(1,9)=9.30, p=0.014).
-However, from the interaction effect between \emph{block} and \emph{gain condition}, these differences pertain to the beginning half of the study and become insignificant throughout the study (see Table \ref{tab:tlx}).
+For simplicity we report Raw TLX values \cite{hart2006nasa} (Figure \ref{fig:subjectiveratings}).
+We found a significant effect of \emph{gain condition}s on mental demand (F(1,9)=6.40, p=0.032), physical demand (F(1,9)=21.69, p=0.001), and effort (F(1,9)=9.30, p=0.014).
+However, from the interaction effect between \emph{block} and \emph{gain condition}, these differences pertained to the beginning half of the study and became non-significant in the later half.
+(Table \ref{tab:tlx}).
 Differences were not significant for temporal demand (F(1,9)=2.97, p=0.12), performance (F(1,9)=1.04, p=0.37), and frustration (F(1,9)=4.47, p=0.064).
-The overall trend was plotted in Figure \ref{fig:subjectiveratings}.